-Associate Professor and Graduate Chair in the Political Studies Department of Queen’s University
+Associate Professor and Department Head in the Political Studies Department of Queen’s University

 Zsuzsa Csergő (Ph.D. in Political Science) serves as President of the Association for the Study of Nationalities (ASN).
 She is Associate Professor and Graduate Chair in the Political Studies Department of Queen’s University in Kingston, Canada.